 - a.
-Criminal charges or offenses arising from the conduct, if any, have been disposed of by appropriate authorities; and - b.
-Only upon such conditions as the Superintendent shall prescribe for the preservation of the safety and security of students and employees of the Baldwin County Public Schools, which may include, but is not limited to, psychiatric or psychological evaluation and counseling. - I. Possession, Use, Consume or Under the Influence.
-Students who are found to possess, obtain, use, consume, or be under the influence of alcoholic beverages, illegal drugs, prescription drugs (unless in accordance with Board policies and procedures), and/or drug/alcohol paraphernalia on Board property as described above shall be in violation of the Board's policy on Drug and Alcohol Free Environments.
-Further, the following additional and specific procedures and measures will apply: - a.
-For the first violation of this policy, the school principal or designee shall: - 1.
-Immediately suspend the student from attending regular classes and school activities.
-The student shall be provided due process in accordance with BOE Policy #6.20.
-Unless otherwise provided herein, the suspension may range from a minimum of five days and shall not exceed nine (9) days. - 2.
-Notify the parent/guardian as soon as possible. - 3.
-Notify appropriate law enforcement officials. - 4.
+First offense: for the first violation of this policy, the school principal or designee shall: - 1.
+Immediately suspend the student from attending regular classes and school activities. - 2.
+The student shall be provided due process in accordance with BOE Policy #6.20. - 3.
+Unless otherwise provided herein, the suspension may range from a minimum of five days and shall not exceed nine (9) days. - 4.
+Notify the parent/guardian as soon as possible. - 5.
+Notify appropriate law enforcement officials. - 6.
 Inform the parent/guardian of the requirement to successfully complete the Baldwin County Public Schools Chemical Abuse Prevention Program (CAPP) for first offenses to this policy.
 Administrators must inform the parent/guardian and student of CAPP details including time, location, requirements, and consequences of not attending.
-Students who commit second and subsequent offenses are not eligible to attend CAPP. - Failure to successfully complete all sessions of CAPP will result in an additional three-day suspension.
+Students who commit second and subsequent offenses are not eligible to attend CAPP. - 7.
+Failure to successfully complete all sessions of CAPP will result in an additional three-day suspension.
 CAPP attendance is in addition to the suspension for the first offense. - b.
-For second and subsequent violations of this policy, the school principal or designee shall: - 1.
+Subsequent offenses: for second and subsequent violations of this policy, the school principal or designee shall: - 1.
 In grades seven through twelve, immediately suspend the student from attending regular classes and school activities, pending a recommendation for expulsion.

-Due process shall be provided in accordance with BCBE Policy # 6.20. - 2.
-In grades kindergarten through six, immediately suspend the student from attending regular classes and school activities.
-Consequences for violations of this policy may range from a minimum of five days of suspension up to a recommendation for expulsion.
-Due process shall be provided in accordance with BCBE Policy # 6.20. - 3.
+- 2. Due process shall be provided in accordance with BCBE Policy # 6.20. - 3.
 Notify the parent/guardian as soon as possible. - 4.
-Notify appropriate law enforcement officials. - II.
+Notify appropriate law enforcement officials. - III.
 Sell, Furnish, Give Away, Distribute or Transfer.
 Students who sell, furnish, give away, distribute, or transfer alcoholic beverages, illegal drugs, prescription drugs or counterfeit substances on Board property as described above shall be in violation of this policy.

-The school principal or designee shall:
+The school principal or designee shall: - 1.

-- a.
 In grades seven through twelve (7-12), immediately suspend the student from attending regular classes and school activities, pending a recommendation for expulsion.
-Due process shall be provided in accordance with BCBE Policy # 6.20. - b.
+Due process shall be provided in accordance with BCBE Policy # 6.20. - 2.
 In grades kindergarten through six (K-6), immediately suspend the student from attending regular classes and school activities.
-Consequences for violations of this policy may range from a minimum of five days of suspension up to a recommendation to expel.
-Due process shall be provided in accordance with BCBE Policy # 6.20. - c.
-Notify the parent/guardian as soon as possible. - d.
-Notify appropriate law enforcement officials. - III.
+Consequences for violations of this policy may range from a minimum of five days of suspension up to a recommendation to expel, with possible placement into an alternative educational setting.
+Due process shall be provided in accordance with BCBE Policy # 6.20. - 3.
+Notify the parent/guardian as soon as possible. - 4.
+Notify appropriate law enforcement officials.

 Notwithstanding the foregoing, as previously stated, in the event any student is found to be in violation of this policy and is criminally charged as a consequence thereof, they shall not be allowed to be readmitted to BCPSS until such charge(s) has been disposed of by appropriate authorities and the student has otherwise complied with all requirements for readmission.